KDE/kaidan/CONTRIBUTING.md

 A user interface optimized for mobile devices can be applied via the environment variable `QT_QUICK_CONTROLS_MOBILE`.
 You can run Kaidan with `QT_QUICK_CONTROLS_MOBILE=true kaidan` in order to get its mobile view.

+## Files

+If you add a new C++ file, please add it to `src/CMakeLists.txt`.
+QML files must be added to `src/qml/qml.qrc`.
+All entries must be sorted in alphabetical order.

 ## Notifications

 Notifications are triggered by `src/Notifications` via [KNotifications](https://api.kde.org/frameworks/knotifications/html/index.html).